 The farm gives her the opportunity to experiment first-hand with different viticultural practices in the hope that the results are different to what everyone else is doing.
 Stating that she had to ‘unlearn’ a lot what was taught at UC Davis, Ginny has adapted herself and learnt instead how things are done differently in the Cape, whilst simultaneously trying to get some of the California practices to integrate on the farm.

 The grapes for the Chenin Blanc come from 50 year old bush vines on the arid Skurfberg Mountain, some 40 kilometres from the Atlantic and just shy of 500 metres altitude.
 The wine is fermented in a combination of 400 litre barrels with a 50% tank component.
-The 2012 represents the fourth vintage to be released, with each of the 2009, 2011 and the 2012 being awarded a Platter ‘Five Star’.
-Tim Atkin in his 2014 Report is also a big fan, awarding the follow-on 2013 vintage 95 points, the same score awarded to the Alheit ‘Cartology’ 2013.
+The wine is a perpetual Platter ‘Five Star’.

-So, whilst the wines that are currently available are not from the Stellenbosch farm, the objective remains to find unique external sites, learning and understanding the vineyard block and, in Ginny’s own words, ‘trying not to mess up the wine before it gets into a bottle.
-Oh, and of course trying to be confident so that everyone believes that the wine is genius…
+So, whilst some of the wines are not currently from the Stellenbosch farm the objective remains to find unique external sites, learning and understanding the vineyard block and, in Ginny’s own words, ‘trying not to mess up the wine before it gets into a bottle.
+Oh, and of course trying to be confident so that everyone believes that the wine is genius…’